zhuzhiworld/Terahertz-pumping/README.md

 }

-tclBCArgs {4.6 27000};  #A=2 V/nm, v=27 THz
+tclBCArgs {4.6 27}  ;#2V/nm, 27THz

 #############################################################

-6) out.dcd: This file stores the trajectory of all atom position coordinates.
+6) out.dcd: This file stores the trajectory of all atoms' position coordinates.
 ****
 ## Trajectory analysis code